Claire-Fisher/Donofy/README.md

   - Responsive design.
   - Accessible Design
   - Statistics
-  - Offical registered Charity numbers
+  - Official registered Charity numbers

 My adjustments to suit my project aims:
   - Provide enough data without overwhelming my user.
     - Visual charity cards directory, and charity logos are obvious.
     - Summary of the charity and the impact of donations.
-    - Button to direct the user to the offical charity site for more info.
+    - Button to direct the user to the official charity site for more info.
 (Opens in a new tab)
-  - Bright and friendly colour scheme, not affliated with any particular charity.
+  - Bright and friendly colour scheme, not affiliated with any particular charity.
 Also not so sterile that the data is unappealing to browse.
 Whilst still keeping to good accessibility standards.
-  - User has the ability to bookmark charities that interest them in a Favourites list.
-Invites future visits as user can easily find their selected favourites and build on their list according to their preferences.
+  - Users have the ability to bookmark charities that interest them in a Favourites list.
+Invites future visits as the user can easily find their selected favourites and build on their list according to their preferences.

 [**Back to top**](#donofy)
 ### Data Schema